-The breakdown of car sales figures for the month of September is:
+The breakdown of car sales figures for the month of December is:

-- Commercial vehicles sold: 32,403, 19.94% more than in September of 2015.
+- Commercial vehicles sold: 2,820, 20.9% less than in December of 2021.

-- Passenger cars regitrations: 19,946, which represents a figure of 10.47% more than in September of 2015.
+- Passenger cars regitrations: 14,553, which represents a figure of 10.21% less than in December of 2021.

-As can be seen, the number of registrations per thousand residents has grown in the last year.
-The increase in this figure is positive, as it generally indicates improved public confidence in the country's economy.
+As can be seen, the number of registrations per thousand residents has fallen in the last year.
+A drop in registrations generally indicates a fall in consumer confidence and, when it is sustained, a recession in the real economy.

 Changes in Czech vehicle registration numbers are shown in the tables below.
 As several studies indicate, these changes are very much related to changes in GDP and, hence, to a country's economic situation.
-Sales have grown since 2006, as 181,013 were produced that year as have the number of registrations per thousand residents, which that year numbered 17.71.
+Sales have grown since 2012, as 193,404 were produced that year as have the number of registrations per thousand residents, which that year numbered 18.39.

 Here we show you the progression of vehicle registrations in Czechia.
 You can see car registrations in other countries in en vehicle registrations and see all the economic information about Czechia in en Czech economy.